qdrant/landing_page/qdrant-landing/content/blog/superpower-your-semantic-search-using-vector-database-nicolas-mauti-vector-space-talk-007.md

 Dive into the intricacies of semantic search enhancement with Nicolas Mauti, MLOps Engineer at Malt.
 Discover how Nicolas and his team at Malt revolutionize the way freelancers connect with projects.

-In this episode, Nicolas Mauti delves into enhancing semantics search at Malt by implementing a retriever-ranker architecture with multilingual transformer-based models, improving freelancer-project matching through a transition to Qdrant that reduced latency from 10 seconds to 1 second and bolstering the platform's overall performance and scaling capabilities.
+In this episode, Nicolas delves into enhancing semantics search at Malt by implementing a retriever-ranker architecture with multilingual transformer-based models, improving freelancer-project matching through a transition to Qdrant that reduced latency from 10 seconds to 1 second and bolstering the platform's overall performance and scaling capabilities.

 5 Keys to Learning from the Episode: